-Minimum flows proposed for Lower Shell Creek (Table 6-5) were based on potential changes in the < 2 psu water volume identified as the most sensitive metric for the Lower Peace/Shell System.
-The minimum flows for Lower Shell Creek specify required percent-of-flow releases in baseline flows at the outfall of Hendrickson Dam, where with support from the District, the USGS maintains the Shell Creek near Punta Gorda, FL gage (No. 02298202).
+Minimum flows recommended for Lower Shell Creek (Table 6-5) were based on potential changes in the < 2 psu water volume identified as the most sensitive metric for the Lower Peace/Shell System.
+The minimum flows for Lower Shell Creek specify block-specific required percent-of-flow releases in baseline flows at the outfall of Hendrickson Dam, where with support from the District, the USGS maintains the Shell Creek near Punta Gorda, FL gage (No. 02298202).
+By requiring specific percentages inflows to flow past the Hendrickson Dam, the recommended minimum flows also identify potentially allowable flow reductions that would be expected to be compliant with achieving the minimum flows (Table 6-5).